<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 A study by the Spiegel Research Center determined that ratings of 4.2 - 4.5 are the most trusted.

-This is a great goal to aim for, and realistic as well.
+This is a great, achievable goal to aim for.
 Mistakes happen in every business in every industry.
 It’s a waste of time to stress over a single negative review or an unattainable perfect rating.

 Instead, focus on providing great service to your customers.
 Your reviews will reflect your effort.